Lost Pet

 If you're boarding your pet, make sure your boarding kennel is licensed and knows how to keep your animals safe.
 Unfortunately, a small dog recently escaped an unlicensed boarding kennel and has been missing for days.
 Always double check that your pet caregiver knows what to do in the worst case scenario!

+Now that you've already done what you can to increase the chances of being reunited with your pet before your pet goes missing, let's look at the steps to take after a pet is missing!
 Contact local animal shelters, animal control agencies, veterinarians, animal hospitals, humane societies, and local surrounding police departments.
 File a lost pet report with every shelter within a 60 miles radius of your home, or where the pet was lost.
 If at all possible, visit the nearest shelters daily.
 Fill out the lost-and-found report at PVSEC (Pittsburgh Veterinary Specialty & Emergency Center).
 They will notify all area vets by fax.

 Pittsburgh and Surrounding areas important phone numbers

-Animal Control Services 724-746-4344
+• Animal Control Services 724-746-4344

-Animal Friends 412-847-7000
+• Animal Friends 412-847-7000

-Animal Rescue League 412-661-6452 x-216
+• Animal Rescue League 412-661-6452 x-216

-Beaver County Humane 724-775-5801
+• Beaver County Humane 724-775-5801

-City Animal Control (if lost within city limits) HOURS OF 7AM-3PM CALL: 412-255-2036 3PM-11PM CALL: 412-255-2935
+• City Animal Control (if lost within city limits) HOURS OF 7AM-3PM CALL: 412-255-2036 3PM-11PM CALL: 412-255-2935

-Dog Warden Allegheny County (Steve Stoehr) 412-418-2163
+• Dog Warden Allegheny County (Steve Stoehr) 412-418-2163

-Dog Warden Westmoreland County (Jerome Shepler) 724-496-9421
+• Dog Warden Westmoreland County (Jerome Shepler) 724-496-9421

-Gaydos Animal Control/Humane Officer 412-720-9477
+• Gaydos Animal Control/Humane Officer 412-720-9477

-Hoffman Kennels 724-468-5505
+• Hoffman Kennels 724-468-5505

-Monroeville Animal Control 412-856-3355
+• Monroeville Animal Control 412-856-3355

-Sable Kennel: 412-660-2350
+• Sable Kennel: 412-660-2350

-South Hills Cooperative Animal Control 412-279-6911
+• South Hills Cooperative Animal Control 412-279-6911

-Washington County Humane Society 724-222-7387
+• Washington County Humane Society 724-222-7387

 Print out Lost Pet flyers, lots of them, at least 200 flyers to start!
 Include current contact information and the best way to reach you!
 A clear, greyscale current picture of your pet!
 Also, if your pet is skittish or easily frightened, add ‘do not chase' to your flyer and instead ask to be contacted with the pet's last verified whereabouts.
 Post flyers on every few telephone poles, grocery stores, community centers, veterinary offices, traffic intersections, and pet supply stores.
 The words “Lost” and your phone number should be as big as possible to be read by passing motorists.
 If its bad weather or you know bad weather is coming, put your flyers inside a gallon ziplock bag to keep weather out.
 Do NOT put in mailboxes.
 Not everyone gets their mail out of their mailbox on a daily basis and if they do, they often don't read it.

 Most animals won't go far, especially if they are scared, elderly or have health issues.
 Search your neighborhood!
 Lost animals will get scared and hide and small dogs and cats can hide in the smallest of places.
 Look under porches, sheds, bushes and cars.
 Talk to your neighbors, let them know your pet is missing and give them a copy of your Lost Pet flyer.
-Hand out flyers and talk to the mail carrier, newspaper delivery person or delivery service drivers - they are all over your neighborhood on a daily basis
+Hand out flyers and talk to the mail carrier, newspaper delivery person or delivery service drivers - they are all over your neighborhood on a daily basis.

-Utilize Facebook and the Internet.
+Utilize the Internet.
 There are hundreds of lost pet groups on Facebook that are specific to certain areas of your city!
 Other pet parents know the fear and are more likely to share your information with others!
 The more eyes on your flyers the better!
 The best groups to try locally for dogs are Lost and Found Dogs-Pittsburgh, PA, Reuniting dogs with families Pittsburgh area and Lost Dogs Pittsburgh .
 For cat inclusive or specific groups, try Lost & Found Pets in Pittsburgh, Pittsburgh Pet Helpers, Lost/Found Cats Pittsburgh and Lost and Found Cats Pittsburgh, PA

 Download the app PawBoost, it's free and you can view, share, and report lost & found pets.
 You can also choose to get notified when a local pet is lost or found near you, and contact the owner or finder with helpful information.
 There are also many websites designed to help you find your pet, such as FindToto.com, PetAmberAlert.com and LostMyDoggie.com